Liana Gyurjyan: Career

-At the 2019 European Weightlifting Championships held in Batumi, Georgia, she finished in 4th place in the women's 81 kg event but this became the bronze medal after disqualification of the original gold medalist Eleni Konstantinidi of Greece.
+At the 2019 European Weightlifting Championships held in Batumi, Georgia, Gyurjyan finished in 4th place in the women's 81 kg event but this became the bronze medal after disqualification of the original gold medalist Eleni Konstantinidi of Greece.
 In that same year, she won the gold medal in the junior women's 81 kg event at the 2019 European Junior & U23 Weightlifting Championships in Bucharest, Romania.

 In 2021, she won the bronze medal in the women's 81 kg event at the European Weightlifting Championships held in Moscow, Russia.
 At the 2021 European Junior & U23 Weightlifting Championships in Rovaniemi, Finland, she won the gold medal in her event.

-She won the gold medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.
+Gyurjyan won the gold medal in her event at the 2022 European Junior & U23 Weightlifting Championships held in Durrës, Albania.